 4. Stop Valve: Stop valve is used to transfer steam to the desired location when it is required.
 Otherwise, it stops the steam in the boiler.

-5. Blow off Cock: It is used to blow off the settle down impurities, mud, and sediments present in the boiler water.
+5. Blow off Valve: It is used to blow off the settle down impurities, mud, and sediments present in the boiler water.

 Variety of process applications in industries

 Pulp and Paper manufacturing plants

 Besides, they are frequently employed in power generation plants where large quantities of steam (ranging up to 500 kg/s) having high pressures i.e. approximately 16 megapascals (160 bar) and high temperatures reaching up to 550 °C are generally required.